-The 2014 long-term incentive target award allocations for each NEO were as follows:
+The 2015 long-term incentive target award allocations for each NEO were as follows:

 NEO Performance-based Restricted Stock Units (as % of Target Award) Stock Options (as % of Target Award) Performance Cash Units (as % of Target Award) Restricted Stock Units (as % of Target Award)

 Jeff M. Fettig 50% 50%

 Larry M. Venturelli 50% 50%

 Michael A. Todman 50% 50%

 Marc R. Bitzer 50% 50%

-David T. Szczupak 25% 25% 25% 25%
+João C. Brega 25% 25% 25% 25%

-As with PEP, the Committee established a ROE target of 8% as the objective performance measure for performance-based restricted stock units and performance cash units.
-Achievement of the ROE target will establish the maximum award level for each NEO.
-Actual payouts will be based on consideration of other performance metrics and the exercise of negative discretion by the Committee.
+The Committee established a ROE goal of an average 8% ROE, calculated in accordance with the Amended and Restated 2010 Omnibus Stock and Incentive Plan, for the 2015-2017 period as the objective performance measure for performance-based restricted stock units and performance cash units.
+Achievement of the ROE goal will establish the maximum award level for each NEO.
+Actual payouts will be based on the exercise of negative discretion by the Committee utilizing other performance metrics.

-For 2014, the Committee established that performance in line with target objectives would result in a payout equal to 100% of the target award, while performance substantially above objectives could result in a maximum payout of up to 200% of the target award.
-Performance below set objectives could result in no long-term incentive award payout for the performance-based restricted stock units and performance cash unit awards.
+For 2015, the Committee established that performance in line with target objectives would result in a payout equal to 100% of the target award, while performance substantially above objectives could result in a maximum payout of up to 200% of the target award.
+Performance below set objectives could result in no longterm incentive award payout for the performance-based restricted stock units and performance cash unit awards.

-For awards granted in 2014, the performance goals were identical for the performance-based restricted stock units and performance cash units and consisted of Ongoing Earnings Per Share (75% weighting) and Absolute Revenue Growth (25% weighting) as target metrics.
-These goals will be measured over a three-year performance period, and the Committee established ranges from 0% to 200% for performance against each of these measures.
-These metrics were chosen because they represent critically important measures of profitability and liquidity, which are key drivers of sustainable stockholder value creation.
+For awards granted in 2015, the performance goals were identical for the performance-based restricted stock units and performance cash units and consisted of Ongoing Earnings Per Share (75% weighting) and Revenue Growth over a three year period (25% weighting) as target metrics.
+These goals will be measured over a threeyear performance period, and the Committee established ranges from 0% to 200% for performance against each of these measures.
+These metrics were chosen because they represent critically important measures of profitability and growth, which are key drivers of sustainable stockholder value creation.

-Resulting Awards for the 2012-2014 Performance Period
+Resulting Awards for the 2013-2015 Performance Period

-In February 2012, the Committee established a 2012-2014 average Return on Equity ("ROE") target of 8% as the objective performance measure for performance-based restricted stock unit and performance cash unit awards, which was met with an actual 2012-2014 average ROE achievement level of 14.9%.
-As in prior years, achievement of the ROE target established the maximum award level for each NEO and failure to attain the 8% threshold would have resulted in forfeiture of each NEO's entire award opportunity.
-Once the 8% threshold is reached, the actual payouts are based on consideration of other performance metrics and the exercise of negative discretion by the Committee as described below.
+In February 2013, the Committee established a 2013-2015 average ROE goal of 8% as the objective performance measure for performance-based restricted stock unit and performance cash unit awards, which was met with an actual 2013-2015 average ROE achievement level of 15.3%.
+As in prior years, achievement of the ROE goal established the maximum award level for each NEO and failure to attain the 8% goal would have resulted in forfeiture of each NEO's entire award opportunity.
+Once the 8% goal is reached, the actual payouts are based on the exercise of negative discretion by the Committee utilizing the performance metrics described below.

-For awards granted in 2012 (with a performance period from 2012-2014) the Committee established ranges from 0 to 200% for performance against the established goals.
-As the basis for determining the Performance Factor, the Committee adopted the following equally weighted financial metrics: External Operating Profit (EOP) Margin, and Free Cash Flow.
+For awards granted in 2013 (with a performance period from 2013-2015) the Committee established a range from 0 to 200% for performance against the established goals.
+As the basis for determining the Performance Factor, the Committee adopted the following equally weighted financial metrics: Average External Operating Profit (EOP) Margin, and Free Cash Flow.